ODSunday/HackBio-Internship-2025-scRNA-Seq/Stage 1/README.md

 A quick `BLAST` of `MSDVAIVKEGWLGPSGRTRGWRRSSRRPCLGKEEEEGWSRRRKRLEEG` in `UniProtKB` identified the protein sequence as `non-specific serine/threonine protein kinase` (AKT1 gene)

 ### Task 4: Calculation of hamming distance
-## Python function for calculating the hamming distance between slack username and twitter/X handle.
+## Python function for calculating the hamming distance between slack username and twitter/X handle

 Hamming distance = number of differing positions
 ```py